hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/bookshop-page/README.md

 The `button` element is used to create clickable buttons on a webpage.
 Buttons are interactive elements that users can click to perform actions.

 You can add multiple elements inside a `div` element to group related content.
 Add a `button` element inside the element that has a `class` of `card`, give the button a `class` attribute set to `btn`, and the text `Buy Now`.

+## Step 10

+Now create a second book card.
+Add another `div` element with the `class` attribute set to `card`.
+Notice how you can reuse the same class name for multiple elements to apply consistent styling.